Get more value and fun from your Orlando getaway with low-cost attractions and activities.

 Crayola Experience

-Located at The Florida Mall®, the 2-story, 70,000-square-foot Crayola Experience provides a full day of creative, colorful fun with dozens of hands-on activities, including drip art, a color playground and much more.
-When purchased from Visit Orlando powered by BestofOrlando.com, tickets to this family attraction are $24.50 each.
+Located at The Florida Mall®, the 2-story, 70,000-square-foot Crayola Experience offers a full day of colorful, hands-on fun with activities like drip art and a color playground.
+Tickets are $27.01 each when purchased through Visit Orlando powered by BestofOrlando.com.

 Save on discount tickets: Crayola Experience